 - Judge Dredd: Hocus Ritter, a poor farmer in the Cursed Earth, is executed by the corrupt Judges of Las Vegas, but his thirst for justice against the monster Judge Death causes him to become an angel when he enters the astral plane.

-- Constantine states that the forces of heaven and hell are forbidden by ancient truce to interfere with the mortal world, and they work their influence by "half-breeds", who are implied to be humans who have earned their way into one or the other realm and been sent back as an agent.
+- Constantine states that the forces of Heaven and Hell are forbidden by an ancient truce to interfere with the mortal world, and they work their influence by "half-breeds", who are implied to be humans who have earned their way into one or the other realm and been sent back as an agent.
 We see this happen with Chaz, who appears above his own gravestone with wings and a tattered straightjacket before flying away.

-- In It's a Wonderful Life Clarence Oddbody introduces himself as an "Angel, Second Class" and his reward for helping George is that he is promoted to First Class and earns wings.
+- In It's a Wonderful Life, Clarence Oddbody introduces himself as an "Angel, Second Class."
+His reward for helping George is that he is promoted to First Class and earns wings.
 His name and somewhat bumbling nature suggest that he was once a living man.

 - Quantum Leap: In "It's a Wonderful Leap" a woman named Angela claims to be a deceased-human-now-guardian-angel for Sam.